our thoughts

 “[The book will show] how to set up a basic blog in some of the world’s most popular blogging engines – Movable Type, ExpressionEngine, WordPress, and Textpattern.”

 This is all well and good, and I guess they’re be an audience for this.
 But… blog software is changing rapidly and the instructions could become quickly outdated.
 Each of these systems have great online installation instructions.
-There’s a tonne of resources like my video tutorial for installing Wordpress 2.0 too.
+There’s a tonne of resources like my video tutorial for installing WordPress 2.0 too.
 I don’t really consider this to be a part of blog design – I’d hope that one would start from a basis that assumes your audience already has a blog installed.

 With your blog set up, they then show you how to build great looking, usable layouts for your blog.